Davika Hoorne

-Davika Hoorne (ดาวิกา โฮร์เน่), known as Mai (ใหม่), is a Thai actress, model, singer and YouTuber.
+Davika Hoorne (ดาวิกา โฮร์เน่; born 16 May 1992), known as Mai (ใหม่), is a Thai actress, model, singer and YouTuber.
 She made her acting debut in 2010, playing the lead in the series Ngao Kammathep.
 She rose to fame with the film Heart Attack (2015).
 Her other notable works are Twenty, Pee Mak (2013), My Ambulance (2019) and Astrophile (2022).
 She has won multiple awards for her work, including Best Actress for two consecutive years at the Thai Film Directors Association Awards and Best Actress at the 25th Suphannahong National Film Awards for her performance in romantic comedy-drama film Heart Attack (2015).
 In 2023, she has won Best Global Teleplay Leading Actress at the 36th Global Arts and Television Huading Awards.

 Early life and education

 Davika was born to a Belgian father and a Thai mother in Bangkok.
 Her mother gave her the nickname "Mai", after Mai Charoenpura, her favorite singer.
 Her parents divorced when she was 10 years old, and then was raised by her mother and aunt.

 In 2014, Davika bought a house, following her father's retirement, for him and his new family to live in Thailand.

-Davika obtained her high school degree from Kevalee International School in Bangkok before graduating from Rangsit University's Faculty of Communication Arts.
+Davika obtained her high school degree from Kevalee International School in Bangkok before graduating from Rangsit University's Faculty of Communication Arts with a Master's degree.